xbokmd/plastilinn/docs/xBoK/sections/profile_Name_-_Value_proposition.md

 - ## 📰 Content type (#value)
   - Content is of type list and uses the following classes: #value

-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If profile id___value proposition is defined as :The reason that will convince this stakeholder to take the action we want them to take, such as buying a product., What could it be?What signals are we currently sending to our stakeholders that generate positive emotions for them?
-  Are there any signals that we are currently sending that generate negative emotions for our stakeholders?
-  How can we improve the signals we send to our stakeholders to generate more positive emotions?
-  Are there any specific stakeholders whose perceptions we need to focus on more?
-  How can we proactively manage the signals we send to our stakeholders to ensure they have a positive perception of our startup?
 - ## 📖 Description
   In business modeling, the concept of "profile/value proposition" refers to the unique combination of products or services that a company offers to meet the specific needs of a particular customer segment.
 It is the unique value that a company promises to deliver to its customers, and the reason why customers should choose this company over its competitors.